Course Title: Art 2: History+Theory+Cultures

 You will be assessed on how well you meet the course learning outcomes and on your development against the program learning outcomes.
 You will be given feedback on all your assessment tasks.

-There are three summative assessment tasks for this course:
+There will be two summative assessment tasks for this course:

 1) Critical Response to Research Sources 50% (1,500 words or equivalent - this may be a written or verbal presentation)

 2) Written Essay 50% (1,500 - 1,800 words)

 Written feedback will be given on all assessment tasks and teaching staff can answer your questions during class time.
 The course coordinator is also available to answer your questions.

 Equitable Learning Services: